MicrosoftDocs/azure-devops-docs/docs/pipelines/process/expressions.md

 <h3 id="always">always</h3>

-* Always evaluates to <code>True</code> (even when canceled).
+* Always evaluates to `True` (even when canceled).
 Note: A critical failure may still prevent a task from running.
 For example, if getting sources failed.

 ### canceled
 * Evaluates to `True` if the pipeline was canceled.